 Other studies have shown that labour tends to progress well at home, where women feel relaxed and free to move as they wish.
 It is usual to have continuous care and support from a midwife that you have met, or come to know quite well, during pregnancy.
 You are also under less pressure to labour within strict time limits.
 This means there is less need for intervention, such as drugs to speed up labour, or delivery with forceps or ventouse.

-As well as potential benefits, these interventions carry risks, and are more likely to be suggested if you have your baby in a hospital birth.
+As well as potential benefits, these interventions carry risks, and are more likely to be suggested if you have your baby in a hospital.
 Finally, there is less risk of infection at home, for both mother and baby.

 Your midwife will monitor your baby's heart and your condition regularly through labour, and will advise that you transfer to hospital if she has any concerns about the health of either of you.
 The aim is to transfer well before a situation becomes an emergency.

-It's important to remember that giving birth in the UK is generally very safe.
+It's important to remember that having a baby in the UK is generally very safe.
 The choice you have about where to have your baby will depend on your wishes, any needs for clinical support you may have and, to some extent, on where you live.
 Wherever you choose, the place should feel right for you.

-The results of the Birthplace study were released in December 2011 and provide useful information for parents about their choice of place of birth.
+The results of the Birthplace study were released in December 2011 and provide useful information for parents about their choices regarding where they have their baby.

-NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
-We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.
+NCT's helpline offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
+We also offer antenatal courses which are a great way to find out more about labour and life with a new baby.
 We also run local NCT home birth support groups: call 0300 330 0770 or email firstname.lastname@example.org to find one near you.

-The Home Birth Reference Site provides information and opinions about home birth, for parents who think that it might be the right choice for them, and for health professionals looking for resources.
+The Home Birth Reference Site provides information and opinions about having your baby at home, for parents who think that it might be the right choice for them, and for health professionals looking for resources.